-Tim Patterson has made ~250 scholarly contributions, including ~135 peer-reviewed research papers.
-He utilizes micropaleontological, sedimentological and geochemical techniques to:
+Tim Patterson has made ~300 scholarly contributions, including ~145 peer-reviewed research papers.
+His current research emphasizes the use of micropaleontological, sedimentological, and geochemical techniques to:

-- study of paleoclimate records in Holocene lacustrine, marine, and bog environments to assess the dynamics of climate variability.
+- study paleoclimate records in Holocene lake, marine, and peatland environments.

-- assess the impact of anthropogenic land-use change on natural lacustrine systems.
+- assess the impact of anthropogenic land-use change on lake and marine ecosystems.

 For his research efforts he was awarded a 2002-2003 Carleton University Research Achievement Award for 'outstanding research'.